 The sample size for a t-test determines the degrees of freedom (DF) for that test, which specifies the t-distribution.
 The overall effect is that as the sample size decreases, the tails of the t-distribution become thicker.
 Thicker tails indicate that t-values are more likely to be far from zero even when the null hypothesis is correct.
-The changing shapes are how t-distributions factor in the greater uncertainty that is present when you have a smaller sample.
+The changing shapes are how t-distributions factor in the greater uncertainty when you have a smaller sample.

-You can see this effect in probability distribution plot below that displays t-distributions for 5 and 30 DF.
+You can see this effect in the probability distribution plot below that displays t-distributions for 5 and 30 DF.

 Sample means from smaller samples tend to be less precise.
 In other words, with a smaller sample, it’s less surprising to have an extreme t-value, which affects the probabilities and p-values.
 A t-value of 2 has a P value of 10.2% and 5.4% for 5 and 30 DF, respectively.
 Use larger samples!

 Click here for step-by-step instructions for how to do t-tests in Excel!